nss-day-cohort-35/capstone-details/README.md

    1. Github Repo
    1. Add ERD to your project `README.md`.
    1. Plan/outline the components your project will need.
 Show the data relationship (props and state).
 Add to your project `README.md`.
-   1. Mock-ups - hand draw or use a tool like https://moqups.com/ or google docs.
+   1. Mock-ups - hand draw or use a tool like https://moqups.com/, google docs or https://www.figma.com/.
 Add to your project `README.md`

 ### Cool and Helpful Stuff